 You should be able to reach the data of your customers through various data collection programs to offer them the features they need.
 Having a strong and efficient sales team is also crucial to have meaningful conversations with your customers.

-4- Focus on useful metrics that give a realistic insight
+4- Focus on useful SaaS Free Trial Metrics that give a realistic insight

 5- Get feedback for building a strong relationship